wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 Your stats and skills cannot be higher than 10.

 <ins>**Fortitude**</ins> represents your physical prowess.
-You roll it for many strength-related feats like lifting boulders, or wrestling an ogre, and also for health related challenges, such as resisting poison, holding your breath and resisting cold weather.
+You roll it for strength and endurence-related feats.

-<ins>**Dexterity**</ins> represents your grace, movement, and reflexes.
-You roll it for movement related feats like climbing, jumping and runnning away, and also to dodge traps and monster attacks, and hit things with your weapons.
+<ins>**Dexterity**</ins> represents your grace and reflexes.
+You roll it for feats like climbing, jumping and runnning away, and also to dodge attacks, and hit things.

-<ins>**Willpower**</ins> represents the strength of your mind and personality.
-You roll it to see if people believe your lies or are positively reacting to your presence, and also to resist spells and overwhelming emotions such as fear.
+<ins>**Willpower**</ins> represents your mind and personality.
+You roll it for social interactions, but also to resist spells and overwhelming emotions such as fear.

 <details markdown="1">
 <summary><i>Example: Using a Stat</i></summary>